mjcull/R4H2O/manuscript/6_data_products.md

 X> Create a short report in Word that assesses the Gormsey data to solve the problem statement at the start of this chapter, repeated below.

+### Problem Statement
 > The regulator for water quality has released a new guideline that lowers the maximum guideline value for trihalomethanes at the customer tap to 0.15 mg/l.
 This report assesses the historical performance of the Gormsey water system to evaluate the risk of non-compliance, assuming no operational changes are implemented.

 To undertake this task, you can follow this workflow:
-* Load the Gormsey data
+* Load the Gormsey water quality data (in the `casestudy1` folder).
-* Subset the
+* Subset the data to only keep the THM results.
+* Count the number of samples per zone.
+* Visualise the data for each water quality zone and indicate the current and new limit.
+* Show a table of the exceedsances.

 X> If you like to boast or seek feedback, upload your solution to the [course community](https://community.leanpub.com/c/r4h2o).